cdapio/coopr/docs/docs/source/guide/superadmin/plugins.rst

 .. include:: /guide/admin/admin-links.rst

 The Coopr provisioner allows you to create custom plugins for allocating machines on your providers or to custom implement your services.
-This document provides the necessary information to build a custom plugin for Cask Coopr.
+This document provides the necessary information to build a custom plugin for Coopr.

 Types of Plugins
 ================